raohmaru/CFC/o8g/Documents/CFC-Rules.md

 __KO__
 Whenever a character's BP lowers to zero, that character is KO'ed and it is placed into the discard pile.

+__To KO__
+To move a character from the arena to its controller's discard pile.

 __Lose Ability__
 To remove an ability from a character.